-The Capital Cost Allowance (CCA) is "a tax deduction that Canadian tax laws allow a business to claim for the loss in value of capital assets due to wear and tear or obsolescence" (Canada Revenue Agency (CRA)).
+The capital cost allowance (CCA) is one of many ways to reduce your business' taxable income in Canada.
+According to the Canada Revenue Agency (CRA), it's "a tax deduction that Canadian tax laws allow a business to claim for the loss in value of capital assets due to wear and tear or obsolescence."
 U.S. businesses have a similar deduction (see the IRS Overview on the Depreciation of Assets).

 Capital cost is the total price paid for a property, which includes: